Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Summary

 \section{Summary}

-We generalized a framework of the squeezed state (Table \ref{table:correspDNYM}) based on the hyperbolic geometry $H^4$ and explicitly constructed the $SO(4,1)$ squeeze operator and squeezed vacuum.
-All of the parameters have geometric origins of the Bloch hyperboloid, $H^4\simeq \mathbb{R}_+\otimes S^3$: The radical coordinate corresponds to the squeeze parameter and the angle coordinates on $S^3$-latitude brings an internal spin degrees of freedom.
-As the original $SO(2,1)$ two-mode squeezed vacuum is realized as the superposition of two number states of identical particle number, the $SO(4,1)$ squeezed vacuum is interpreted as a superposition of maximally-entangled two spin-coherent states of same spin magnitude.
-Arbitrary relative spin configurations can be manipulated by tuning the angle coordinates on the $S^3$-latitude.
-The $SO(4,1)$ squeezed vacuum exhibits a hybrid entanglement; One is about the infinite sets of spin pairs and the other is about each spin pair itself.
-We also derived the basic properties of the $SO(4,1)$ squeezed vacuum, such as von Neumann entropy and uncertainty relations.
-We observed particular behaviors of the associated probability function and linear correlation coefficients with respect to spin magnitude and angular coordinates.
+In this work, we proposed a generalized framework of the squeezed state that includes the spin degrees of freedom based on the Bloch four-hyperboloid (Table \ref{table:correspDNYM}).
+While the obtained $SO(4,1)$ squeezed vacuum is a four-mode squeezed state in the photon picture, it can be interpreted as an entangled spin state with the Schwinger's angular momentum operator formalism.
+The four parameters of the $SO(4,1)$ squeezed vacuum have a clear geometric origin in the Bloch four-hyperboloid: The squeeze parameter corresponds to the radial coordinate and the three internal spin parameters correspond to the three angular coordinates on $S^3$-latitude.
+As the original $SO(2,1)$ squeezed vacuum is expressed by a superposition of identical number two-mode photons, the $SO(4,1)$ squeezed vacuum is realized as a superposition of identical magnitude spin-pairs.
+The $SO(4,1)$ squeezed vacuum exhibits a hybrid entanglement: One is about the infinite set of the spin-pairs and the other is about two spins in each spin-pair.
+The linear correlation coefficient between the left and right spins realizes the maximum correlation.
+The statistical properties of the $SO(4,1)$ squeezed vacuum are qualitatively different to the original $SO(2,1)$ squeezed vacuum in several respects, such as the spin magnitude dependence of the probability function and the angular coordinate dependence of the linear correlation between the left and right third-spin-components.
+The uncertainty relation was also generalized in 4D with coordinate dependence of the Bloch four-hyperboloid.

-Since non-compact geometry accommodates compact geometry as its internal structure, non-compact geometry generally exhibits a richer structure than the compact geometry.
-Indeed, the compact $S^3$ geometry of the Bloch four-hyperboloid newly introduced the spin degrees of freedom in the squeezed state formalism.
-We have seen that spin entanglement from the Bloch sphere and squeeze entanglement from the non-compact geometry are simultaneously realized in the $SO(4,1)$ formalism.
-In this sense, the Bloch four-hyperboloid provides an unified picture between (higher spin) qubits of quantum information and squeezed states of quantum optics.
-While the importance of compact geometry has already been appreciated \cite{Bengtsson-Zyczkowski-2006}, non-compact geometry has not attracted much attention so far.
-In a wide perspective, it may be worthwhile to consider how non-compact geometry takes part in geometric approach to quantum information.
+The Bloch four-hyperboloid has provided a formalism that accommodates higher spins and squeezed states on the same footing.
+Since non-compact geometry can incorporate compact geometry as its internal structure, theory based on non-compact geometry generally provides a more comprehensive framework than that on compact geometry.
+While the importance of compact geometry in quantum information has already been appreciated \cite{Bengtsson-Zyczkowski-2006}, non-compact or indefinite signature geometry has less been exploited so far.
+We hope that significance of non-compact geometry in quantum information will be further unveiled in future developments.